WenqiOfficial/aseprite_builder/README.md

 The release can be found within the releases as a draft (only visible for repo owner).

 # How to use
-1. Clone or fork this repo
+1. Clone or fork this repo.
 2. Edit /.github/workflows/aseprite_build_deploy.yml
 3. Find and edit the **os** line and remove the os you don't need.